 Candidates may take each test three times during a calendar year (Jan-Dec) with no waiting between tests.
 If a candidate does not pass an individual test after three attempts they must wait 60 days before retesting.
 Retests must be paid for and scheduled through ged.com.
 The first two retests in each area are $10 each.

-Click here to learn more about GED practice tests.
-Official practice tests can be accessed at ged.com for $6 per test.
+Official practice tests can be accessed through the GED Testing Services website for $6 per test.

 Visit the GED Testing Service FAQ page and the Minnesota Testing Policy page for more information.